datasciencecampus/pygrams/docs/tech-report.md

 | Trimmed (10% cut) mean of Relative RMSE | 9.6% | 17.2% | 22.4% | 14.3% | 10.3% | 9.9% | 13.6% | 17.9% | 10.8% | 11.9% | 11.6% | 13.2% |
 | Standard deviation of Relative RMSE | 2.8% | 5.3% | 8.5% |8.5% |3.1% |3.0% |9.0% |15.2% |2.3% |5.1% |3.8% |22.5% |

 The RMSE results are reported in summary form as above for relative RMSE, absolute error and average RMSE (the different metrics are reported to assist the user with realising that some errors may be relatively large but if they are based on very low frequencies, they are less of a concern - absolute error will show this; similarly a low relative error may actually be a large absolute error with high frequency counts, so we inform the user of both so they can investigate).
 The summary tables are then followed with the breakdown of results against each tested term (by default, 25 terms are tested in each of emergent, stationary and declining).
+An example test output is shown below for two emergent terms:

 ![img](img/prediction_emerging_test.png)